 Passive voice produces a sentence in which the subject receives an action.
 In contrast, active voice produces a sentence in which the subject performs an action.
-Passive voice often produces unclear, wordy sentences, whereas active voice produces generally clearer, more concise sentences.
+Passive voice often creates unclear, less direct, wordy sentences, whereas active voice creates clearer, more concise sentences.

-On April 19, 1775, British soldiers seized arms at Concord, precipitating the American Revolution.
+ACTIVE VOICE: On April 19, 1775, British soldiers seized arms at Concord, precipitating the American Revolution.

-It is the combination of these two elements that makes the argument weak.
+- Example: It is the combination of these two elements that makes the argument weak.

-The combination of these two elements weakens the argument.
+REVISED: The combination of these two elements weakens the argument.